acteru/ipa-latex-template/README.md

 ```

 #### Managementmethod
-The used managementmehtod is Hermes it is used by the swiss goverment for IT-Projects.
+The used management method is Hermes it is used by the swiss goverment for IT-Projects.
 [Hermes](http://www.hermes.admin.ch/)